clement2987/pokerBreaks/desktop_app/readme.txt

-write function to generate report make sure state.json is being updated with every change find a way to create a file path to save the reports, the file path should be saved in settings.json and should be chosen by the user using the file explorer add to this file as I remember things
+write function to generate report make sure state.json is being updated with every change find a way to create a file path to save the reports, the file path should be saved in settings.json and should be chosen by the user using the file explorer when opening a table we should check if the table has been open previously and reopen it instead allow log to have a table closed then imediatly reopened add to this file as I remember things

+BUGS:
+lable in timeframs move to the cener of the widget when table is closed